RSE-Sheffield/fair4rs-lesson-setup/README.md

 ## Complete setup

-To complete setup of your lesson, follow the set up instructions given in [Configure a new lesson](https://github.com/carpentries/workbench-template-md#configure-a-new-lesson).
+To complete setup of your lesson, follow the instructions given in [Configure a new lesson](https://github.com/carpentries/workbench-template-md#configure-a-new-lesson).

 ## Lesson development